Kuran wa Munjan District

 The district is in the southwest corner of the province, and is bordered on its northeast side by the Jurm and Zebak Districts.
-Most of the district's boundaries are adjacent to other Afghan provinces, but a very small section on the eastern edge of the district lies on the international border between Afghanistan and Pakistan.
+Most of the district borders other Afghan provinces, but a very small section on the eastern edge of the district lies on the international border of Afghanistan and Pakistan.

 The epicenter of the October 26 2015 Hindu Kush earthquake was 45 km north of here.
-Famous valleys include the Koksha Valley, which is famous for its mines.
+Famous valleys include the Koksha Valley nearby the Koksha river, which is famous for its mines.